Overview

 Development and implementation of a monitoring framework involves a feedback loop consisting of an evaluation roadmap, monitoring protocols, data collection, analysis, and evaluation.
 This provides an opportunity to revisit or reassess elements of the framework over time.

-- Evaluation Roadmap: Establishes an agreed-upon set of performance parameters for shoreline features against which the performance of these features can be comparatively evaluated.
+• Evaluation Roadmap: Establishes an agreed-upon set of performance parameters for shoreline features against which the performance of these features can be comparatively evaluated.
 These parameters can relate to specific metrics or indices that specify what you would measure to track achievement of, or progress towards, such parameters.
+For example, one of our protocols uses biological health and biodiversity as performance parameters, with multiple associated indicators/metrics.
+Indicators that are directly related to this performance parameter include plant species cover and abundance.
+These are determined by direct observation of native plant presence.

-- Data Collection: Includes collection of relevant long-term data sets by a network of monitoring partners.
+• Data Collection: Includes collection of relevant long-term data sets by a network of monitoring partners and associated data management and access.

 The final monitoring framework focuses on three resilience service areas or shoreline feature functions: (1) Ecological Function, (2) Hazard Mitigation/Structural Integrity, and (3) Socio- Economic factors.
-Through expert technical knowledge and heavy stakeholder engagement, the final performance parameters and indicators/metrics led to the development of 17 distinct monitoring protocols.
+Through expert technical knowledge and heavy stakeholder engagement, the Phase I final performance parameters and indicators/metrics led to the development of 17 distinct monitoring protocols.
+As the Phase II effort was focused on streamlining the protocols, the final Phase II effort resulted in 13 protocols.
+The performance parameters and indicators/metrics developed in Phase I for each protocol remain mostly unchanged from Phase II, with the exception of some of the socio-economic protocols.

 Next Steps

-In addition to development of the Monitoring Framework Report, a basic database was developed in order to house and analyze collected data.
-Over time, as the framework is used and more data is collected, refinements can be made and trends in performance can be assessed.
-DOS Office of Planning, Development and Community Infrastructure intends to keep the protocols and field sheets updated in accordance with lessons learned in the field, including providing support for additional data collection and refinement of the framework.
+Over time, as the framework is used and more data are collected, refinements can be made and trends in performance can be assessed.
+DOS Office of Planning, Development and Community Infrastructure intends to keep the Framework updated in accordance with lessons learned in the field, including providing support for additional data collection and refinement of the framework.
 To provide feedback, email [email protected] subject line: MONITORING.